ShuboLiu/ShuboLiu-AcademicBio/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD Student of Artificial Intelligence
+role: PhD Student of Computer Science

 # Organizations/Affiliations to show in About widget
 organizations: